nexpath-eu/n8n_workflows/docs/Brand-Context-Repository-Reference.md

 ### Best Practices

 1. **Use semantic access patterns**: Access data through the organized categories rather than rawData when possible
-2. **Leverage hierarchies**: Use the pre-built hierarchy strings for clean, formatted classification data
+2. **Leverage hierarchies**: Use the pre-built hierarchy strings for clean, formatted classification data when available
 3. **Maintain fallbacks**: The rawData object is always available as a fallback for any missing organized fields
 4. **Consistent referencing**: Use the full access path for clarity in AI prompts
+5. **Digital presence integration**: Use the new digitalPresence category for online brand representation

 ### Migration from Old Patterns